Did you know that LinkedIn is responsible for 80% of B2B leads that come from Social Media worldwide?

 I chose the second option, and here’s how it looked like.

-Once, I published an extensive guide on how to automate a lot of processes inside Slack and the best Slack apps to use.
+Once, I published an extensive guide on how to automate a lot of processes inside Slack.

 After I did that, I used loom (to record multiple videos covering different parts of my article), and LinkedIn to promote them.

 Here’s how my LinkedIn posts looked like:

 As you can see, I got over 350 likes, 20 comments and almost 9000 views of my video.
 Not bad for someone who had around 1000 connections at that time 🙂

 LinkedIn Content Idea #4 – Write about your personal life

 No, LinkedIn is not Facebook or Instagram, and you definitely shouldn’t overdo with your personal photos, occasions, drunk images and other things 🙂